The Difference Between PTSD and CPTSD

 What is the difference between PTSD and CPTSD?

-Post-Traumatic Stress Disorder (PTSD) typically results from a single traumatic event, while Complex PTSD (CPTSD) stems from prolonged or repeated trauma, often beginning in childhood.
-CPTSD includes all PTSD symptoms but also involves issues with emotional regulation, self-identity, and relationships.
+Post-traumatic stress disorder typically results from a single traumatic event, while Complex PTSD stems from prolonged or repeated trauma, often beginning in childhood.
+CPTSD includes all PTSD symptoms, but also involves issues with emotional regulation, self-identity, and relationships.

 How does treatment for CPTSD differ from PTSD?